 KS: If Things Go South felt like the overall message for the album.
 At the end of the day, I felt like the one person I could always count on was myself.
 That doesn’t have to be a negative thing.
 Appreciating the smaller things in life and truly getting to know who you are and what makes you happy on a deeper level has been so crucial for me.
 I had gone through so much on my own and pulled myself out the other side—Nobody knows me like I know me / How could I be lonely?

-AS: How is the film footage accompanying the music of If Things Go South?
+AS: How is the film footage accompanying the music around the album?

 KS: I think the film really brings the story of the album to life.
 Each song has a visual that we spent a lot of time curating and it really helps pull out the story I was trying to tell.
 It was such an amazing experience to make, and watching it with the album really draws out a lot more emotion.